oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

   server no assurance that the access token will actually end up at the application, since there are many ways this redirect may fail or be intercepted.
-* Supporting the Implicit flow requires additional code, more upkeep and understanding of the related security considerations, while limiting the authorization server to just the Authorization Code flow reduces the attack surface of the implementation.
+* Supporting the Implicit flow requires additional code, more upkeep and understanding of the related security considerations.
+Limiting the authorization server to just the Authorization Code flow reduces the attack surface of the implementation.
 * If the JavaScript application gets wrapped into a native app, then {{RFC8252}}